JamesFrost/twitch-emoji/README.md

 Small, medium or large.
 Default is medium.

 ###### options.channel
 Used to parse channel specific emojis.
-Note that the channel emojis must be added first.
+Note that the channel emojis must be <a href="https://github.com/JamesFrost/twitch-emoji#add-channelname--callback-">added</a> first.

 ```js
 console.log( twitchEmoji.parse( 'spicey memes Kappa' ), { emojiSize : 'medium' } );